Origin of Kiritanpo

 There are many stories that explain when and why it was created.
-To begin with, it originates from the Hokuroku area in Odate city.
+To begin with, it originates from the Hokuroku area in Odate city in akita prefecture.
 It is said that, in the old times, this was a meal of hunters and woodcutters because it was portable and pretty easy to make.
 They used to knead the leftover rice, put it into the tori-nabe (chicken pot), or add miso paste on them.

 Other versions tell us about Matagi hunters, who supposedly made this dish by grilling leftover rice.

-We can say that Kiritanpo is a true signature dish of its prefecture.
+We can say that Kiritanpo is a true signature dish of japanese food.

-The main ingredient is rice.
+The main ingredient of kiritanpo is rice.
 It should be the one from the new harvest.
 Salted water is added to it later.

 The next thing that is required in order to make this dish are 30cm long cedar sticks.
 These ones are the best, although sticks made of other kinds of wood can also be used.